TimotheChiesi/Validation_Code/README.md

 2. **should load the pricing page and check pricing section**:
   - Visit the pricing page URL.
   - Verify each card of the pricing section.

+### Admin

+1. **should load the admin page when authorized**:
+  - Visit the admin page URL.
+  - Check for the presence of the disconnect button.
+  - Check for the presence of the table.

+2. **should log out and redirect to the login page**:
+  - Visit the admin page URL.
+  - Click the disconnect button.
+  - Verify that we land on the login page.